 Summary resources synthesize and critically appraise all studies on a topic:

-Natural Medicines (Formerly Natural Standard): Offers evidence-based information about complementary and alternative therapies.
+- Natural Medicines: Offers evidence-based information about complementary and alternative therapies.
 Created through the merge of Natural Standard and Natural Medicines Comprehensive Database.

-MedlinePlus: The National Institutes of Health’s website for patents and their families and friends, offering reliable, up-to-date health information about diseases and wellness issues.
+- MedlinePlus: The National Institutes of Health’s website for patients and their families and friends, offering reliable, up-to-date health information about diseases and wellness issues.

 General interest databases

-Mendeley: Online citation manager, research management and writing tool.
+- Mendeley: Online citation manager, research management and writing tool.
 An account is free.
-See the Library Information page on Moodle for tutorials.